-50 years ago Wembley’s famous old twin towers witnessed one of the most epic games in living memory when a group of players, united by an unbreakable passion and an unwavering team spirit battled against all the odds to claim football’s most glittering prize.
+In 1966 Wembley’s famous old twin towers witnessed one of their most memorable moments as a group of players, united by an unbreakable passion and an unwavering spirit battled against all the odds to claim football’s most glittering prize.

 In one of the most enthralling finals of the world's greatest domestic knockout competition, Harry Catterick's Everton netted three times in 15 second half minutes to overturn a 2-0 deficit; breaking Sheffield Wednesday hearts and securing the club's third FA Cup triumph.

 Just weeks before Bobby Moore climbed the 39 steps up to the Royal Box to claim the Jules Rimet trophy that confirmed England as Kings of the world, this was the other cup final of that year and was just as much a classic.

 Everton certainly earned their place in the final that year, arriving at Wembley as the first team ever to reach the FA Cup Final without conceding a goal as they got past Sunderland, Bedford Town, Coventry City, Manchester City – after two replays – and a Manchester United side in the semi-final that contained the likes of Best, Law and Charlton.

 But if Evertonians thought they had done all the hard work and their name was on the cup for the first time in 33 years on that May afternoon half a century ago, they were to have something of a shock – starting when the teams were announced.

 Fred Pickering had been expected to return to the starting 11 after picking up an injury two weeks before the Manchester United semi-final and although he played in the three league games leading up to the final, manager Harry Catterick put his faith in a player who he’d recently signed from Plymouth and was yet to make a name for himself.